JohnRyland/RealTimeScheduler/docs/README.md

 Goal is to have this work on the Pi Pico.
-On the Pi Pico it will be then the basis for a small RTOS that will be able to help in the refresh of a LCD panel connects via SPI.
+On the Pi Pico it will be then the basis for a small RTOS that will be able to help in the refresh of a LCD panel connected via SPI.

 Another goal is to add non-real-time tasks which are able to be run in the free time of the CPU and can be preempted (interrupted) to then